mpelcat/GPStudio/README.md

 # GPStudio

 A toolchain for FPGA-based smart camera that helps devellopers to create high performance image processing.

 website : <http://gpstudio.univ-bpclermont.fr>

+Actual version 1.10

+Find a changelog in [CHANGELOG.md](CHANGELOG.md)

 ## Installation
 Yo can install GPStudio by cloning this repository or directly download